gbowerman/azure-myriad/README.md

 Note 10/6/15: All locations are enabled.
 Limited public preview has started.

-If you wish to participate in this preview, your subscription needs to be whitelisted  to use this resource.
+If you wish to participate in this preview, your subscription needs to be whitelisted  to use the virtualMachineScaleSet Azure resource.
 You can self-nominate <a href="http://aka.ms/vmadvisors">here</a>.

 VM Scale Sets allow you to deploy and manage a group of identical virtual machines as a set.
 Advantages include:
 -	Autoscale - simply change the instance count and Scale Sets will increase or decrease the number of VMs evenly across update and fault domains.